mnott/csv2sql/README.md

 #### Noteworthy

-Not you typically need to use the -a option to query all rows, because the query will only work on the rows that are actually shown.
+Note you typically need to use the -a option to query all rows, because the query will only work on the rows that are actually shown.

+Note also that if you have spaces in your column names, you first need to rename the column before using a query on it.

 ### Sort the output